jman2-go/LoL-Grubs/README.md

   </tbody>
 </table>

+As shown in this table, teams that lose their match tend to have less grubs than teams that win their match.
+However, losing all 6 grubs is not an immediate death sentence, as teams can still win without getting any of them.
+Likewise, getting all 6 grubs is not a guaranteed win.

 ## Assessment of Missingness

+For this dataset as a whole, it's unlikely there are columns that are NMAR.
+There are plenty of null values, but it is due to the design of the dataset itself; since this dataset has information on both players and matches, some columns like `pick1` or `firstbaron` have plenty of missing values for each player.
+Furthermore, some leagues don't collect data on aspects of the matches at all, hence the `datacompleteness` column.

 There are a few matches outside the `partial` category that have the number of grubs missing.
-It's likely that these missing values are Not Missing at Random (NMAR), as this only happened to select teams, and no grubs being taken is clearly denoted as a `0` in the dataset (so it's not Missing by Design or Missing at Random).
+It's likely that these missing values are Missing at Random (MAR), as this only happened to select teams, and no grubs being taken is clearly denoted as a `0` in the dataset (so it's not Missing by Design or Not Missing at Random).
 Let's see if they depend on the team that is playing, or are randomly distributed.
 For this permutation test, total variation distance is used as the test statistic.

 <table border="1" class="dataframe">
   <thead>